-Hike the stream-filled trails at Atlanta's Cascade Springs Nature Preserve to a beautiful waterfall, a moss-covered historic springhouse, and mounded earthworks from the Civil War battle site.
+Hike Atlanta’s Cascade Springs Nature Preserve to a beautiful waterfall, a moss-covered historic springhouse, and mounded earthworks from the Civil War battle of Utoy Creek.

 Departing from a chain-link-fenced parking area, the Cascade Springs Nature Preserve seems an unlikely venue for the natural beauty that borders its trails.
-The preserve’s tranquility is surrounded by urban buzz in a southwest Atlanta neighborhood dotted with 1970s plazas and boarded-window Craftsman houses.
+The preserve’s tranquility is surrounded by urban buzz in a southwest Atlanta neighborhood dotted with 1970s plazas and historic Craftsman houses.

-Inside Cascade Spring’s 120 acres of green space, hiking trails trek to a beautiful waterfall, through a wildlife-filled forest and past springs that feed the park’s many streams.
-The hilly forest is a retreat from the surrounding city and home to a number of hiking trails and wildlife, including deer, birds and turtles.
+But inside the park’s 120 acres of green space, a wide trail network explores a tumbling waterfall, a wildlife-filled forest, and trickling springs that feed the park’s many streams.
+The hilly forest is a retreat from the surrounding city, and home to wildlife including deer, birds, and turtles.

 Cascade Springs Nature Preserve: the hike

 The hike departs the pavement, following a dirt trail through rolling forest westbound toward Utoy Creek and meeting the creek at .3 mile.
 The trail turns southbound, following the creek’s deeply-cut banks upstream along an old gravel roadbed.
-The hike reaches a side trail at .55 miles, turning left here to climb elevation through switchbacks in a boulder-studded forest.
+The hike reaches a side trail at .55 miles, turning left here to climb and wind through switchbacks in a boulder-studded forest.

-The trail crests elevation on a ridge, Civil War earthworks faintly visible on the rolling forest floor, covered in a dense blanket of ferns and ivy.
+The trail crests elevation on a ridge.
+Civil War earthworks are faintly visible on the rolling forest floor, covered in a dense blanket of ferns and ivy.
 The hike turns right at a trail intersection on the ridge’s crest, hiking due east before turning left onto the northbound Terrace Trail.
 English Ivy drapes the landscape in deep emerald as the trail descends, passing an old building just before 1 mile.